djreiss/diffimWriteup/README.md

 ![Subsections of a DECam image subtraction, including warped and PSF-matched template, science image, and both decorrelated and non-decorrelated AL difference images.](_static/fig02.png "figure-2")

-There occasionally is a problem with decorrelation that I have not been able to narrow down, other than that I believe it is related to the shape/structure of the PSF matching kernel.
-Note that if the term in the denominator of the expression for $\psi(k)$ is too close to zero, it will lead to large values in the kernel, which could lead to strange aliasing artifacts in the resulting decorrelated diffim.
+There occasionally is a problem with decorrelation that I have not been able to narrow down.
+This problem manifests as noise with a periodic pattern, apparently an overestimated noise problem with some aliasing.
+This issue is rather rare and I have seen it particularly on notably noisy or poorly reduced images.
+I believe it is related to the shape/structure of the PSF matching kernel.
+If the term in the denominator of the expression for $\psi(k)$ is too close to zero, it will lead to large values in the kernel, which could lead to strange aliasing artifacts in the resulting decorrelated diffim.

 See section (1.2.1) below for details and complications of implementing decorrelation in the case of pre-convolution (section 1.1), and see section (3) below for details about how the decorrelation is performed, when accounting for spatially-varying PSFs and noise.